Department of Kinesiology

 - Do you require a specific GRE or GPA for admission?

-- Consistent with the UNCG Graduate School we require a minimum GRE score of 500 on both the verbal and quantitative sections.
+- Consistent with the UNCG Graduate School we require GRE scores at or above the 50th percentile for qualitative and quantitative sections.
 We require a minimum GPA of 3.0.
-Candidates who have GRE scores and GPA below the minimum are evaluated on an individual basis and may require a provisional acceptance by the Graduate School if the ATEP Admissions Committee deems them an appropriate candidate for the program.
+Candidates who have GRE scores and GPA below the minimum are evaluated on an individual basis and may require a provisional acceptance by the Graduate School if the AT Program Admissions Committee deems them an appropriate candidate for the program.

-- What are Technical Standards and why are they required for the ATEP?
+- What are Technical Standards and why are they required for the AT Program?

 - Technical standards are non-academic criteria that define the essential aspects of preparing to become a Certified Athletic Trainer.
 Candidates must sign the Technical Standards Form indicating that they can meet the technical standards with or without a reasonable accommodation.
 In addition, upon admission students must obtain a physical exam (at their own expense) where a physician or physician´s assistant will evaluate the student’s compliance with the technical standards.
 Please see Post Admission Requirements for further details.